crookdc/pia/README.md

 this project.

 ## State of Pia
 The Pia project is still in **very** early development.
-There are no milestones or deadlines defined as there likely will never be any of the sort.
+There are no milestones or deadlines defined and there likely will never be any of the sort.
 Hopefully there will be alpha releases of Pia once development has reached a point where it can be used by the public in exchange for some feedback (not mandatory).
 You can of course clone and build Pia from source whenever you want but the quality of your experience cannot be guaranteed until an official release is created.